duke-alibubu/Android_Learning/README.md

   + When an item changes, instead of redrawing the entire list, `RecyclerView` can update that one item.
 This is a huge efficiency gain when displaying lists of complex items!
 - Make use of **Adapter design pattern**: `RecyclerView` uses an adapter to transform app data into something the `RecyclerView` can display, without changing how the app stores and processes the data.
 ![RecyclerView basics](https://codelabs.developers.google.com/codelabs/kotlin-android-training-recyclerview-fundamentals/img/64eb759f01f5541f.png)

 - To display your data in a `RecyclerView`, you need the following parts:
   + Data to display.
   + A `RecyclerView` instance defined in your layout file, to act as the container for the views.
+  + A layout for each item of data.
- +
+  + A layout manager.
+  + A view holder: The view holder extends the `ViewHolder` class.
+It contains the view information for displaying one item from the item's layout.
+View holders also add information that `RecyclerView` uses to efficiently move views around the screen.
+  + An adapter: The adapter connects your data to the `RecyclerView`.
+It adapts the data so that it can be displayed in a `ViewHolder`.
+A `RecyclerView` uses the adapter to figure out how to display the data on the screen.